-Mark Zuckerberg visits Nigerian startups
+Mark Zuckerberg visit boosts Nigeria startups

 "It's been about creating something that's going to change the world and obviously if you do that, you are bound to reap the benefit," Tijani said.

-Idris Ayodeji -Bello, a tech entrepreneur in Nigeria, said, "Mark's visit was a much needed external validation of the sweat and immense efforts, mostly unsung, of the young Nigerians who have kept at it.
+Idris Ayodeji Bello, an 'afropreneur' and angel investor from Nigeria, said, "Mark's visit was a much needed external validation of the sweat and immense efforts, mostly unsung, of the young Nigerians who have kept at it.
 And it was heartwarming to see all the attention his visit got, even from some young people who are rarely excited by much beyond music and entertainment."

 Like a lot of entrepreneurs on the continent, the founders of CcHUB have been quietly plugging away before catching the attention of one of the world's biggest tech founders.

-Zuckerberg singled out their business because of their proven track record in building and incubating startups that tackle the country's myriad social issues such as Lifebank, an app that transports blood to hospitals.
+Zuckerberg singled out their business because of their proven track record in building and incubating startups that tackle the country's myriad social issues such as Lifebank, an app that locates available blood supplies and delivers it to hospitals.

 Another entrepreneur who met Zuckerberg was Adebayo Adegbembo, who runs Genii games, a platform to make it easier for kids to learn about African culture both in Nigeria and the diaspora.
 He said Zuckerberg learned a few words of Yoruba and spoke of his love of languages.